-Line of Business Due Date Report Template
+Line of Business (LOB) Due Date Report Location Medicare Reports are submitted monthly.

-(LOB) (double click icon)

-Medicare Reports are submitted monthly.
 The reports are due by the 15 th of the month following the end of the reported month.
 If the 15 th of the month falls on a weekend or holiday, the reports are due the next business day.

-At the end of each reporting quarter, submit a report for the full quarter, include the "ClaimSource", "EnrolleeSource" and "ReopeningSource" tabs.
+At the end of each reporting quarter, submit a report for the full quarter, include the "ClaimSource," "EnrolleeSource" and "ReopeningSource" tabs.
 The reports are due by the last day of the month following the end of the reported quarter.
 If the last day of the month falls on a weekend or holiday, the reports are due the next business day.
-ICE_CMS_MA_MTR_r evised_09_2020.xlsx

-January report due February 15 th

-February report due March 15 th

-Q1 report due April 31 st

-April report due May 15 th

-May report due June 15 th

-Q2 report due July 31 st

-July report due August 15 th

-August report due September 15 th

-Q3 report due October 31 st

-October report due November 15 th

-November report due December 15 th

-Q4 report due January 31st of the following year
+January report due February 15 th February report due March 15 th Q1 report due April 31 st April report due May 15 th May report due June 15 th Q2 report due July 31 st July report due August 15 th August report due September 15 th Q3 report due October 31 st October report due November 15 th November report due December 15 th Blue Shield Provider Connection under Delegation oversight forms